berylcl/quizzy-js/README.md

 - Select an answer for each question and click the "Next" button to proceed to the next question.
 - Receive instant feedback on your answer.
 - At the end of the quiz, view your final score.
+## Acknowledgments

+The Quiz App is built using the Trivia API (https://opentdb.com/) for retrieving trivia questions.

 ## Contributing